February 13, Reading 3 – Matthew 28

 Thank You that though there is great sin in this passage, we see Your grace and mercy greater still – Salvation for the sinner.

-Thank You for sending Yourself, the Person of the Son, Jesus – Who was without fault yet took our punishment, laid on His shoulders.
+Thank You for sending Yourself, in the Person of the Son, Jesus – Who was without fault yet took our punishment, laid on His shoulders.

 Thank You for saving us.